-Council has appointed an lwi Liaison Officer who facilitates effective communication with tangata whenua and manages relationships in order to assist with the development and analysis of Council policy.
+Council has appointed an Iwi Liaison Officer who facilitates effective communication with Tangata Whenua and manages relationships in order to assist with the development and analysis of Council policy.
+Implementing and potentially reviewing Te Roopu Ahi Kaa's strategic plan forms part of this role.